Sutto/emmett/README.md

 ```

 It will use sane defaults (all being the same as above except the name, which is
 the rails root dir titleize.
 I do suggest changing this).
+In Rails, it will
+be available via `rake doc:api`.

 ### Emmett on it's own.